altaf-creator/altaf-creator/README.md

 ## Hi there!
 I'm Altaf 👋

-I am a junior coder who do code for fun.
+I am a programmer who do code for fun.

 ## 🚀 Languages that I use
 - Visual Basic .NET